afollestad/material-dialogs/README.md

     <item name="md_accent_color">#673AB7</item>

     <!--
-        By default, the list item text color is derived from the ?android:textColorSecondary OS attribute.
+        By default, the list item text color is black for the light theme and white for the dark theme.
     -->
     <item name="md_item_color">#9C27B0</item>